ec-doris/laravel-cas/README.md

 CAS_DEMO_LOGIN_URL=https://demo-eulogin.cnect.eu
 ```

-When enabled (non-production only):
+When enabled in non-production:
 1. Visiting `/login` redirects to the demo login form with a `returnto` parameter
 2. The demo form collects user information and redirects back with a `ticket=DEMO_{json}` parameter
-3. The middleware decodes the ticket and creates/logs in the user
+3. The middleware decodes the demo ticket and creates or authenticates the user

 The demo ticket JSON payload should contain:
 - `email` (required)